SHRISTI-125/Alarm_Clock/README.md

+# Alarm Clock ~ Simple but Effective
-This Program is simply based on conditional statement where approarch is defined in effective manner that Clock rings on exact time.
+This Program is simply based on conditional statement where approach is defined in effective manner that Clock rings on exact time.